Fresh thinking for the creative, cultural and community sectors

 Unlock Your Creative Potential with specialist ADHD coaching

-Are you an artist, designer, writer, musician or student with ADHD?
+Are you an artist, designer, writer, musician, or student with ADHD or other neurodivergence?

-Do you find yourself overwhelmed by constantly spinning plates?
-Or feeling paralysed because you don't know where to start with a project?
-Does your Rejection Sensitivity make it next to impossible to ask for help?
+Do you feel overwhelmed by spinning plates, stuck because you don’t know where to start, or too anxious to ask for help?

 ADHD Coaching: My Training and Approach

-I believe in a personalised, empathetic and positive approach.
-I work closely with you to understand your unique needs and goals as you navigate the complicated worlds of university, self-employment and leading creative teams or projects.
-Through one-on-one sessions, I provide tailored strategies and support to help you build executive functioning skills that will help you achieve your goals.
+My coaching is personalised, empathetic, and practical.
+I work closely with you to understand your unique needs and goals, whether you are studying at university, running your own business, or leading creative projects.
+Through one-to-one sessions, I provide strategies that build executive functioning skills and help you succeed in the ways that matter to you.

 Studying with ADHD